SIGNALS · ABOUT

 The entry point.
 Ranked views that direct your attention to what matters most right now: what moved this week, what's closest to crossing a threshold, and whether past predictions came true.
 Every item links through to the underlying evidence.

 The daily feed.
-Four AI systems generate candidate leads, which are verified against primary sources and unified into a single report.
+Discovery surfaces and four AI systems together generate candidate leads, which are verified against primary sources and unified into a single report.
 Reports use adaptive categories that emerge from the signals themselves rather than forcing content into fixed buckets.
-Each report also includes a meta-signal — a higher-order pattern connecting the day's individual signals into a coherent theme.
+Each report opens with Today's Synthesis — a short framing paragraph that names the pattern connecting the day's individual signals.

 When a pattern of weak signals points toward a potential future, we ask: what specific, measurable thing would need to change for this future to arrive?
 That becomes a tracking signal — a concrete threshold we monitor over time.
 When a threshold is crossed, the signal "fires," triggering a structured Futures Wheel analysis of second and third-order consequences.
 Each signal logs both confirming and disconfirming evidence, and we run weekly bias audits to catch blind spots.